Analysis: Google's Starline shows the potential and danger of 3D chat | ExBulletin

 Analysis: Google’s Starline shows the potential and danger of 3D chat

-Oakland, CA (Reuters)-The Googles Project Starline 3D video conferencing system announced last week is a good time for the post-pandemic world, but there’s still a long way to go to seamlessly marry three face-to-face and virtual people.
-There is.
-The person who used the system says.
+Google’s Project Starline 3D video conferencing system, announced last week, is a good time for the post-pandemic world, but according to three people who used it, there is still a long way to go for a seamless face-to-face and virtual marriage. ..

-File Photo: On May 8, 2019, a sign is drawn outside the Google office near our headquarters in Mountain View, California, USA.
-REUTERS / Paresh Dave

-Alphabet Google and its rivals such as Microsoft Corp, Apple Inc, and Facebook Inc all recognize mixed reality as the next big new wave of computing following smartphones.
+Alphabet (GOOGL.O) Google and its rivals such as Microsoft Corp (MSFT.O), Apple Inc (AAPL.O) and Facebook Inc (FB.O) are all considered “mixed reality”.
+The next big new wave in computing-following smartphones-and everything is opening up new horizons.

-Google CEO Sundar Pichai advertised Starline at the company’s annual developer conference last week, and the technology has been developed over the years, with groundbreaking depth sensors and displays.
-Said to be proud of its media algorithms.
+Google CEO Sundar Pichai promoted Starline at the company’s annual developer conference last week, and the technology has been developed over the years, with groundbreaking depth sensors, displays and media.
+He said he was proud of the algorithm.

 However, Starline is still in its infancy.
 Google said it plans to test with media and healthcare companies, but didn’t identify them, announce prices, or say when the system will be generally available.